 When a student is alleged to have violated College policy (except as noted below), a review of the incident report and/or a preliminary investigation will take place within a reasonable period of time.
 The purpose of the preliminary investigation is to determine whether there is reasonable cause to believe that the conduct reported may have violated College policy.
-When in the judgment of the Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Associate Dean of Students) or the Associate Provost and Dean of Academic Services (or her/his designee) and based on the incident report and/or preliminary investigative report, a violation of College policy may have occurred, the student will be informed of the allegations against him/her and will have a hearing to resolve the matter.
+When in the judgment of the Assistant Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Assistant Dean of Students) and based on the incident report and/or preliminary investigative report, a violation of College policy may have occurred, the student will be informed of the allegations against him/her and will have a hearing to resolve the matter.
 Students are informed of the hearing date, time, and location via their North Central College email accounts and/or their campus or home mailing addresses.
-Should the Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Associate Dean of Students) or Associate Provost and Dean of Academic Services determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Dean of Students or the Provost and Vice President for Academic Affairs.
+Should the Assistant Vice President for Student Affairs and Dean of Students (or her/his designee, typically an Assistant Dean of Students) determine that there is no reasonable cause to believe that a violation of College policy has occurred, the reporting party will be informed and may request an independent review of the incident report and/or investigative report by the Vice President for Student Affairs and Strategic Initiatives.